 There are two options for today’s walk.

 The longer option begins by following the Rudersdal Route through tranquil woodland to the shore of lake Sjælsø.
 You will find a quiet little beach and bathing area as you walk along the southern shore of the lake, followed by the charming, thatched Hunter’s Cottage restaurant (Jægerhytten).
-A short section of wooden boardwalk takes you through the marshlands at the western side of the lake.
+A short section of wooden boardwalk takes you through the marshlands on the western side of the lake.
 You then follow quiet country roads to the forest of Tokkekøb Hegn.
-Here, you will find the stone age Kongedysse dolmen, enclosed by 51 rocks.
-The last section of your walk takes you through another royal hunting park; the UNESCO World Heritage-listed Store Dyrehave.
+Here you find the Stone Age Kongedysse Dolmen, enclosed by 51 rocks.
+The last section of your walk takes you through another royal hunting park, the UNESCO World Heritage-listed Store Dyrehave.
 Finally, you arrive at the central square in the town of Hillerød.
 We recommend rewarding yourself with a well-earned drink or early dinner while enjoying the view across the lake to the magnificent Frederiksborg Castle.